odoo/documentation/accounting/localizations/l10n_ar.rst

 1.2 Chart of Account
 -----------------------------

-In Accounting settings there are three available packages of Chart of accounts, which are related to the AFIP responsibility type of the Company, considering that if the base companies don�t require as many accounts as the companies that gave more complex fiscal requirements:
+In Accounting settings there are three available packages of Chart of accounts, which are related to the AFIP responsibility type of the Company, considering that if the base companies don't require as many accounts as the companies that gave more complex fiscal requirements:

 Monotributista  (149 accounts)
 IVA Exempto   (159 accounts)